 |1978||BS||Social Work and Spanish||University of Dayton, OH|

-Nicoll, K., Richards-Schuster, K. & Ruffolo, M. (in press).
-Beyond Service-Learning: Helping Undergraduates Define and Plan for Civic Engagement.
+Nicoll, K., Richards-Schuster, K. & Ruffolo, M. (2017).
+Beyond service-learning: Helping undergraduates define and plan for civic engagement.
 In Soria, K. & Mitchell, T. (Eds.), Educating for Citizenship and Social Justice: Practices for Community Engagement at Research Universities.
-Palgrave.
+Chicago: Lyceum.

 Richards-Schuster, K., Ruffolo, M. & Nicoll, K. L. (2015).
 Integrating social work into undergraduate education through a community action and social change multidisciplinary minor.
 Journal of Social Work Education, 51(2), 329-342.

 Ruffolo, M. (2014).
 Practice interventions with adolescents.
 In Edward J. Mullen (Ed.), Oxford Bibliographies in Social Work.
 New York: Oxford University Press.

 Perron, B., Vaughn, M., Ryan, J., Salas-Wright, C., Ruffolo, M. & Guerrero, E. (2014).
 Predictive validity of self-reported head injury among delinquent youth.
 In M. DeLisis & M. G. Vaughn (Eds.), International Handbook of Biosocial Criminology.
 New York, NY: Routledge Press.

 Richards-Schuster, K. E., Ruffolo, M. C., Nicoll, K. L., Distelrath, C. & Galura, J. A. (2014).
 Using e-portfolios to assess program goals, integrative learning and civic engagement: A case example.
 International Journal of ePortfolio, 4(2), 133-141.